-Sunstone Metals Limited (ASX:STM) is pleased to announce extensive intersections of mineralisation at the Limon prospect within the Bramaderos project in southern Ecuador.
+Sunstone Metals Limited (ASX:STM) is pleased to announce assay results from its second hole (LMDD002) at the Limon prospect and visual results from the first hole it has drilled (BMDD001) at the Bramaderos Main prospect.
+Both prospects are within the Bramaderos project in southern Ecuador.

-The second hole drilled at Limon (LMDD002) has intersected a very encouraging interval of porphyry-related mineralisation with visible and persistent chalcopyrite (copper sulphide) and molybdenite (molybdenum sulphide), minor bornite (copper sulphide), anhydrite veining and widespread pyrite in quartz stockwork B-veining in the lower parts of the drill hole indicating the intersection has likely drilled adjacent to the core of the system where we are most likely to see enhanced accumulations of copper and gold (the term 'B veins' refers to a specific generation of quartz veining in porphyry systems that typically occur within and adjacent to the main ore zone, and do not occur at great distances from the main ore zones).
+As described in the ASX release dated 29th May 2019, hole LMDD002 intersected an interval of porphyryrelated mineralisation with visible and persistent chalcopyrite (copper sulphide) and molybdenite (molybdenum sulphide), minor bornite (copper sulphide), anhydrite veining and widespread pyrite in quartz stockwork B-veining in the lower parts of the drill hole.